-Priority 1: The pathway for diagnosis and support
+4.1 Priority 1: The pathway for diagnosis and support

-- 26. Identification of a possible autism spectrum condition is the essential first step to effective support, even before a formal diagnosis.
+- 4.1.1 Identification of a possible autism spectrum condition is the essential first step to effective support, even before a formal diagnosis.
 We recognise that diagnosis is not a goal in itself but part of the integrated process which should lead to people with autism spectrum conditions being able to access the services and support they need.
 This Strategy will ensure there is a clear and consistent pathway in all areas.
-We aim to support people with autism spectrum conditions to receive a diagnosis at the earliest opportunity. - 27.
-The majority of people who are diagnosed with autism spectrum conditions receive their diagnosis as children.
+We aim to support people with autism spectrum conditions to receive a diagnosis at the earliest opportunity. - 4.1.2 The majority of people who are diagnosed with autism spectrum conditions receive their diagnosis as children.
 Worcestershire will continue to encourage early identification of potential autism spectrum conditions in childhood and improve the transition from children's to adult services.
-This should support a reduction in the numbers of people with autism spectrum conditions who reach adulthood without a diagnosis. - 28.
-However it is not unusual for adults to be referred for an assessment of an autism spectrum condition: Currently there are routes for achieving an assessment and diagnosis but these routes are not widely known or consistent across the county, especially for adults.
+This should support a reduction in the numbers of people with autism spectrum conditions who reach adulthood without a diagnosis. - 4.1.3 However it is not unusual for adults to be referred for an assessment of an autism spectrum condition: Currently there are routes for achieving an assessment and diagnosis but these routes are not widely known or consistent across the county, especially for adults.
 A new pathway for support and assessment is currently being developed and this will also include information and advice available to people with autism spectrum conditions to ensure they understand what is available to them.
-Onward referrals to other services and signposting for support also need to be widely promoted.

-- 29. It is important that needs are identified as soon as possible so that they can be met in the most appropriate way.
+Onward referrals to other services and signposting for support also need to be widely promoted. - 4.1.4 It is important that needs are identified as soon as possible so that they can be met in the most appropriate way.
 The assessment over time may indicate an autism spectrum condition, but early support to meet the individual's identified needs should not be dependent on a diagnosis of autism.
 However, a diagnosis may signpost to the most appropriate source of information and support.
 Effective support requires a clear understanding of the individual's needs and strengths.
 On appearance of need an adult with autism will be entitled to a social care assessment.
-This is explained in section 4.5.2. - 30.
-Services for people with autism spectrum conditions will aim to ensure that support needs are clearly explained and relevant information is given following assessment and, where appropriate, diagnosis.
-Information is needed for children, young people and adults, their families and carers.
+This is explained in section 4.5.8 to 4.5.13.